Physalaemus deimaticus: Behavior

 When threatened, this species performs a "deimatic" display in which it swells up its body, lowers its head, and raises its rump, such that the two large inguinal glands resembling eye spots are exposed.
-Similar display is known from Physalaemus nattereri.
+Physalaemus nattereri is known to perform a similar display.

 Habitat and conservation

 Physalaemus deimaticus is terrestrial frog known from rocky areas at about 800 m above sea level.
 It probably breeds in water.
-It is not assumed to adapt well to anthropogenic disturbance, and could be threatened by fire, expanding human settlements, and disturbance resulting from tourism.
-It might occur with the Serra do Cipó National Park.
+It appears to adapt well to modified habitats, and its only expected threat is due to localised mining operations.
+Its range overlaps with some protected areas, including the Serra do Cipó National Park and the Parque Nacional Das Sempre Vivas.